ydm/mist/README.md

   - (unless)
   - (when)

+Macros (TODO):
+  - TODO

-These functions do not result in an expression:
+These are the only functions do not result in an expression:
   - `(stop)`
   - `(return x)`
   - `(revert x)`